 - We kindly ask that your TK student be potty trained prior to enrolling at GRACE.

 - Full-Day Program

 - After Care: available for a fee from 3:00 p.m. – 6:00 p.m.

 Transitional Kindergarten Program Overview

 The Transitional Kindergarten program at GRACE began in the 2014-2015 school year.
-Enrollment in this class is limited to students who are ready for more than preschool, but not yet ready for Kindergarten due to not meeting the kindergarten age requirement or needing the extra gift of time.
-With a dedicated full-time teacher and teaching assistant, GRACE transitional kindergarten students receive a lot of love and attention as they develop foundational academic skills that will serve them well in future grades.
+Enrollment in this class is limited to students who are ready for more than preschool, but not yet ready for the Kindergarten curriculum due to not meeting the kindergarten age requirement or needing the extra gift of time.
+With a dedicated full-time teacher and teaching assistant, GRACE transitional kindergarten students receive a lot of love and attention as they develop socially and emotionally to develop foundational academic skills that will serve them well in future grades.